-As permitted under the Regulations to the Pension Benefits Act (Ontario), the Solvency Liability excludes the liabilities associated with escalated adjustments (future indexing) and temporary early retirement window benefits (potential future elections under the programs in effect on July 1, 2007).
-Reflecting future escalated adjustments in the Hypothetical Wind-Up Valuation increases the liabilities by \$786,559,000.
-Reflecting the temporary early retirement windows in the Hypothetical Wind-Up Valuation (for those members who would be retirement age eligible before the end of the window period) increases the liabilities by \$26,595,000
+As permitted under the Regulations to the Pension Benefits Act (Ontario), the Solvency Liability excludes the liabilities associated with escalated adjustments (future indexing).
+Reflecting future escalated adjustments in the Hypothetical Wind-Up Valuation increases the liabilities by \$1,073,452,000.

-The assumptions used to determine the Solvency Liability are summarized on page 42 of this report.
+The assumptions used to determine the Solvency Liability are summarized on page 46 of this report.
 Note that the interest rates-with escalated adjustments reflect the value of future indexation of pensions during both the preretirement and postretirement periods.

-In our opinion, the value of Plan assets, less a reasonable allowance for wind-up expenses, would be less than the actuarial liabilities (including escalated adjustments and temporary early retirement window benefits for retirement eligible members) by \$512,930,000 if the Plan were wound-up on the valuation date, assuming that there is a competitive market for inflation-indexed annuities, or that a reasonable fixed rate of indexation could be substituted for inflation-linked indexation to facilitate annuity purchases.
+In our opinion, the value of Plan assets, less a reasonable allowance for wind-up expenses, would be less than the actuarial liabilities (including escalated adjustments) by \$1,138,993,000 if the Plan were wound-up on the valuation date, assuming that there is a competitive market for inflation-indexed annuities, or that a reasonable fixed rate of indexation could be substituted for inflation-linked indexation to facilitate annuity purchases.